tkp1n/portfolio/content/posts/2019-03-13--improving-dotnet-crypto-code/index.md

 ---
 title: Improving the performance of .NET crypto code
-category: "crypto"
+category: "Crypto"
 cover: kolleen-gladden-224796-unsplash.jpg
-author: nicolas portmann
+author: Nicolas Portmann
 ---

 > This is the first (and maybe least interesting) post of a small series on AES-NI and .NET Core hardware intrinsics.
 The [next post](https://ndportmann.com/aes-ni-key-expansion/) starts to take a deep dive into AES-NI.
 This one is more about efficiently using the existing crypto APIs in .NET.